-Mikayla is currently working on building her inventory for her online business, and plans to open her shop some time in late summer 2017.
+KK is currently working on building her inventory for her online business, and plans to open her shop some time in late summer 2018.
 She wants to make sure she’s open in time for the start of a new school year.

-And speaking of school, did I mention that Mikayla is a rising Junior in high school boasting a 4.0 GPA.
+And speaking of school, did I mention that KK is a rising Seniorin high school boasting a 4.2 GPA.
 While her rigorous class schedule (honors Chinese, honors Chemistry just to name a few) is preparing her to become a veterinarian, she hopes her business acumen helps to prepare her to own her own animal clinic.